Nailing the Technical Interview

 - Printed copies of your resume

-- Questions for your interviewers (on topics such the company culture, trajectory of company technology, company challenges, and successes. etc.)
+- Questions for your interviewers (on topics such the company culture, trajectory of company technology, company challenges, and successes. etc.).
+Examples of questions can include:

 After the interview: